-As with Google Chrome, there's a strong motivation to carry over Firefox to your Android phone if that's the browser in which you do the majority of your desktop browsing.
-All of your passwords, history and bookmarks will sync if you create a Firefox account and sign into it on all your devices.
+As with Google Chrome, there's a strong incentive to carry over Firefox to your Android phone if that's the browser in which you do the majority of your desktop browsing.
+Your passwords, history and bookmarks will sync if you create a Firefox account and sign into it on all your devices.

 Firefox fans who are particularly security-conscious should take a look at the newer Firefox Focus.
 It drops some of the functionality of its elder sibling in favor of privacy protection.